Ex-SAFC striker questioned by police during hilarious Cheltenham story

 This morning, however, the former Rangers player and manager explained why he was questioned by police as he searched for his hotel

-He on talkSPORT said: "I booked into this Airbnb place in Chipping Campden and my wife sent me all the directions.
+He said on talkSPORT: "I booked into this Airbnb place in Chipping Campden and my wife sent me all the directions.

 "I got a taxi from Birmingham Airport and the boy couldn't find the street.